zhang-hua/cortana-intelligence-interactive-voice-response-bot/Manual Deployment Guide/README.md

 We will first create LUIS application that understands intents for English Speaker.

 -   Navigate to <https://www.luis.ai> and login with a Microsoft account.

 -   Click the **My Applications** tab on the top right.

--   Click on **New App** button and select **Import existing application** option.
+-   Click on the **New App** button and select the **Import existing application** option.

 -   Navigate to LUIS models folder in the solution package, select the **ContosoInsurance-CallCenter-English.json** file.

 -   Provide an optional name for your app, by default it would pick the name of the imported json file as the app name.

--   Click Import, this would take few mins.
+-   Click Import, this would take few minutes to complete.

--   On the newly created application page, click on **train** button on bottom left.
-This would also take few mins.
+-   On the newly created application page, click on the **Train** button on the bottom left.
+This step will also take a few minutes.

--   The publish tab on top left should be active now, click it and select **Publish as web service.**
+-   When training has completed, a **Publish** button will appear in the left sidebar.
+Click the **Publish** button to load a publishing options pane, then click the **Publish as web service** button at the upper-right of the pane.

--   Close the Publish dialog and click on the App Settings tab and make a note of the **App Id** and save it in the table below.
+-   Close the Publish dialog and click on the App Settings button and make a note of the **App Id**.

-_Next, we will create LUIS Application that understands intent for Chinese speaker_

--   Follow the exact same steps as above, except select the **ContosoInsurance-CallCenter-Chinese.json** file on step 4.

--   Publish the app and make a note of App Id and save it in the table below, we will need it later.
+_Next, we will create LUIS Application that understands intent for Chinese speaker.
+Follow the exact same steps as above, except select the  **ContosoInsurance-CallCenter-Chinese.json** file instead of the json file for English.
+Publish the app and make a note of the App Id_

+Now that we have LUIS applications created for English and Chinese, we need to add our LUIS Account key that we obtained from the Azure portal to these applications.

--   In the LUIS portal (luis.ai), click on your account name on top right and select My Settings.
+-   In the [LUIS portal](luis.ai), click on your account name on top right and select **My Settings**.

--   Under My Settings, go to Subscription Keys section and add the **LUIS API Account Key** that you saved in the previous step and click on Add Key button.
+-   Under My Settings, go to Subscription Keys section and add the **LUIS API Account Key** that you saved in the previous step and click on **Add Key** button.

 -   Make sure the key shows up in Assigned Key section for your applications.

 ### 5. Azure SQL Server and Database